jmarihawkins/customer_banking/README.md

 3. cd_account.py: Implements the create_cd_account function.
 This function creates a CD account instance, calculates interest earned based on user input, updates the account balance with earned interest, and returns the updated balance and interest earned.

 4. customer_banking.py: Implements the main functionality.
 It imports create_savings_account and create_cd_account functions, prompts users to input account details, calls the appropriate functions to calculate interest and update balances, and displays the results.
+Additionally, 'get_valid_input(prompt)' ensures valid user input by handling spaces, commas, and providing error messages for invalid inputs.

 # Functionality Summary